morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 #### Setup Steps

 -----

-USB WiFi adapter driver installation, if required, should be performed and tested prior to continuing.
+Install USB WiFi adapter and driver prior to continuing.

 -----

 Update and reboot system.